 Best mortgage lender for bad credit

 If your credit score is stopping you from being able to secure a mortgage from a mainstream lender, there are still options open to you.
-One of those is using a specialist lender, which caters for "sub-prime" borrowers.
-These range from those for people with very low credit scores, such as Masthaven and Bluestone Mortgages, to lenders for people with less impaired credit scores.
+One of those is using a specialist lender, which caters to "sub-prime" borrowers.
+These range from those for people with very low credit scores, such as Bluestone Mortgages, to lenders for people with less impaired credit scores.
 Of these, we rate Kensington Mortgages because of the innovation in its product range and the potential to be able to borrow at higher income multiples for some customers.

-The full review can be found in the article "Kensington Mortgages review: is it the best specialist lender in the market?"
+The full review can be found in the article "Kensington Mortgages review: is it the best specialist lender in the market?".

 Best mortgage lender for income multiples